edgarsilva/algorithms-in-go/README.md

 # algorithms-in-go
-A bunch of algorithms I've encountered in Interviews and books.
+A bunch of algorithms I've encountered in Interviews and books, and implemented in Go.